Skip to main content

 Environmental Engineering Microbiology

 In addition to the required courses, students choose six electives of which four are required to come from the following list of courses.
-Non Engineers are expected to take as many as possible of these courses as electives.
+Students with non-engineering backgrounds are expected to take as many as possible of these courses as electives.

 Course No.